 A very special layout...

-To mark its 50th anniversary, the Northampton & District Model Railway Club plans to display a layout of the town’s Victorian Castle Station, which has been lovingly recreated by local railway enthusiast, Leslie Roy.
+To mark its 50th anniversary, the Northampton & District Model Railway Club displayed a layout of the town’s Victorian Castle Station, which was lovingly recreated by local railway enthusiast, Leslie Roy.

 Leslie started work on his scale model of Castle Station in the loft of his Northampton home in the 1980s.
 His son, Timothy, donated the model to the club following his father’s death in June 2016.

 The model was designed as a permanent layout and the club is in the process of modifying it to create a portable layout that can be used at club meetings and displayed at shows and exhibitions.